A Comprehensive Study on Large Language Models for Mutation Testing: Study Design

 \subsection{Datasets}

-We intend to evaluate our approach with real bugs, and thus we need to use bug datasets with the following properties: \begin{itemize} \item The datasets should comprise Java programs, as existing methods are primarily based on Java, and we need to compare with them. \item The bugs of the datasets should be real-world bugs so that we can compare the difference between mutations and real bugs. \item Every bug in datasets has the correctly fixed version provided by developers so that we can mutate the fixed version and compare them with the corresponding real bugs. \item Every bug is accompanied by at least one bug-triggering test because we need to measure whether the mutations affect the execution of bug-triggering tests. \end{itemize}

-To this end, we employ the Defects4J v1.2.0~\cite{just2014defects4j} and ConDefects~\cite{wu2023condefects} to evaluate the mutation generation approaches, shown as~\tabref{bugs}.
-In total, we conduct the experiments on 440 bugs.
+As one of the major tasks of our study is to evaluate the behavioral similarity between mutants and real-world bugs, we selected datasets that include real-world bugs along with their corresponding fault-revealing test cases.
+Specifically, we employ the datasets with the following properties: \begin{itemize} \item The datasets should comprise Java programs, as existing methods are primarily based on Java, and we need to compare with them. \item The bugs of the datasets should be real-world bugs so that we can compare the difference between mutants and real bugs. \item Every bug in datasets has the correctly fixed version provided by developers so that we can mutate the fixed version and compare them with the corresponding real bugs. \item Every bug is accompanied by at least one bug-triggering test because we need to measure whether the mutants affect the execution of bug-triggering tests. \end{itemize} To this end, we employ the Defects4J 2.0~\cite{just2014defects4j} and ConDefects~\cite{wu2023condefects} to evaluate the mutant generation approaches, shown as~\tabref{bugs}.
+In total, we conducted experiments on 851 bugs.

-Defects4J is a widely used benchmark in the field of mutation testing~\cite{ojdanic2023syntactic,just2014mutants,kaufman2022prioritizing,degiovanni2022mubert,tian2022learning,kim2022predictive}, which contains history bugs from 6 open-source projects of diverse domains, ensuring a broad representation of real-world bugs.
-In total, these 6 projects contain 395 real bugs.
-However, from~\tabref{llms} and~\tabref{bugs}, we observe the time spans of the Defects4J bugs are earlier than the LLMs' training time, which may introduce data leakage.
+Defects4J 2.0 is a widely used benchmark in the field of mutation testing~\cite{ojdanic2023syntactic,just2014mutants,kaufman2022prioritizing,degiovanni2022mubert,tian2022learning,kim2022predictive}, which contains historical bugs from open-source projects of diverse domains, ensuring a broad representation of real-world bugs.
+We select the most widely used 12 projects from Defects4J 2.0, which contain 605 bugs in total.
+However, from~\tabref{all-approaches} and~\tabref{bugs}, we observe that the periods of the Defects4J bugs are earlier than the LLMs' training time, which may introduce data leakage.
 Therefore, we supplement another dataset, ConDefects~\cite{wu2023condefects}, designed to address the data leakage concerns.
-ConDefects consists of tasks from AtCoder~\cite{atcoder} programming contest.
-To prevent data leakage, we exclusively use bugs reported after the LLMs' release date, specifically those identified on or after August 31, 2023, and in total we collect 45 Java programs from ConDefects.
+ConDefects consists of tasks from AtCoder\footnote{\url{https://atcoder.jp}} programming contest.
+To prevent data leakage, we use data from the four most recent months following the release of the LLMs (i.e., from March 1, 2024, to June 30, 2024), during which we collected 246 Java bugs.
+Among them, only the most recent model, DeepSeek-V3-731b, cannot guarantee data leakage-free, since it was released after the ConDefects dataset.